Cataloochee (Great Smoky Mountains): Pioneer life

-The Civil War
+Civil War

-Unlike much of Southern Appalachia, Cataloochee was largely pro-Confederacy during the American Civil War.
-The sons of many prominent early settlers fought in the Confederate army, some of them losing their lives.
+Unlike much of southern Appalachia, Cataloochee was largely pro-Confederacy during the American Civil War.
+The sons of many prominent early settlers fought in the Confederate States Army, some of them losing their lives.
 The valley as a whole suffered extraordinary hardship as most able-bodied men left for the war effort, leaving many of the valley's fertile fields to lie fallow.
 Cataloochee was looted by raiders from both Union and Confederate forces, the former seeking Confederate sympathizers and the latter seeking draft dodgers.

-Among the Union raiders was a band led by Colonel George W. Kirk (1837–1905), who policed numerous pro-Confederate settlements in Western North Carolina.
+Among the Union raiders was a band led by Colonel George W. Kirk, who policed numerous pro-Confederate settlements in western North Carolina.
 One notable incident involved a makeshift hospital the residents of Cataloochee had set up for veterans returning from the war.
 While on an excursion in the valley, Kirk's Raiders, the 3rd North Carolina Mounted Infantry, found this hospital and killed or wounded 15 patients recovering within.

 Cataloochee's remote location made it an attractive hideout for deserters and Union sympathizers, and Confederate raiders regularly made excursions into the valley to root them out.
 One legendary incident occurred following a raid by Confederate Captain Albert Teague in which Teague captured Union sympathizers George and Henry Grooms and Mitchell Caldwell.
 Teague marched the three to a remote point along Sterling Ridge, and ordered Henry Grooms to play a tune on his fiddle.
 Grooms chose "Bonaparte's Retreat."
 After he finished, the three were executed.

 The end of the Civil War brought some relief, although many of the returning men were too weak to plant the year's crops.
-The Confederate currency that the remaining residents had saved was now worthless.
+The Confederate currency that the remaining residents had saved was worthless.

-The arrival of the railroads gave the economy a small boost, and helped Western North Carolina recover from the war.
-When the first railroads were constructed in Western North Carolina in the 1870s, many of Cataloochee's residents had never seen a train.
+The arrival of the railroads gave the economy a small boost and helped western North Carolina recover from the war.
+When the first railroads were constructed in the 1870s, many of Cataloochee's residents had never seen a train.
 They sent Hiram Caldwell and Steve Woody out to Old Fort to observe the new trains and report back.
 Many refused to believe it when Caldwell and Woody told them they were unable to outrun the train on horseback.